obraztsov84/rsschool-cv/cv.md

 ## Education

-I spent five years at Saint Petersburg mining university (http://en.spmi.ru/).
+I spent five years at [Saint Petersburg Mining University](http://en.spmi.ru/).
 I graduated as a mining engeneer.
 I have certification for ISO 9001 as an expert-auditor in 2021.
 Also I have taken several courses for my engeneering work.
-For my IT specialization i start with HTML Academy and some courses on Udemy.com (Ivan Petrechenko courses).
+For my IT specialization i start with HTML Academy and some courses on [Udemy](Udemy.com) (Ivan Petrechenko courses).

 ## English